 1998 – 2000

 In 1998, the portal was moved to the .com domain and officially became known as MSN.
 Naturally, this was reflected in his logo.
 The designers converted the acronym to lowercase and used bold italics, roughly similar to CheapProFonts’ Familiar Pro Black Oblique.
-The white letters were set against an orange ellipse at about 45 degrees.
+The white letters were set against an orange ellipse at about a 45-degree angle.
 Because the “n” didn’t fit entirely inside the shape, it had its orange base.
 “Microsoft” was written in a sans-serif typeface from the Segoe UI subfamily in the lower right corner.

 2000 – 2010

 In 2000, MSN launched a logo created by the joint efforts of McCann Erickson, FutureBrand, and Everbrand.
 It was launched at the beginning of the year (in February); the main developments were carried out in 1999.
 The designers removed the orange background and made the abbreviation dark blue.
 They used the grotesque Franklin Gothic Bold Italic to decorate the letters.
-The word “Microsoft” was removed because it interfered with the new element – a flying butterfly with multi-colored wings of green, blue, red, and yellow.
+The word “Microsoft” was removed because it interfered with the new element, a flying butterfly with multi-colored wings of green, blue, red, and yellow.
 The insect was in the upper right corner.
 Its wings were translucent so that mixed shades were obtained at their connection points: green plus blue and red plus yellow.
 The butterfly seemed voluminous due to the gradient and light highlights, casting a light gray shadow.

 2010 – 2014

-2014 – today
+2014 – 2024

 Along with the butterfly, the “MSN” text is now black.
 The font used is Segoe UI, a typeface associated with Microsoft, which owns MSN.
 With its smooth and clean lines, this font conveys modernity and accessibility.
 It’s the same font used in other Microsoft products, adding consistency and reinforcing the connection with the parent company.

-The logo features no complex elements or bold colors—the composition has become minimalist.
+The logo features no complex elements or bold colors; the composition has become minimalist.
 This was reflected when many major brands transitioned to simpler, more streamlined designs, aiming for functionality and modernity in their visual identity.

-2022 – today
+2022 – 2024

 The new MSN logo stands out for its simplicity and conciseness.
 It’s an example of how minimalism can preserve a brand’s identity while making it more modern.

-The black butterfly remains unchanged, symbolizing lightness, mobility, and speed—perfectly reflecting MSN’s concept as a news and service portal.
+The black butterfly remains unchanged, symbolizing lightness, mobility, and speed, perfectly reflecting MSN’s concept as a news and service portal.

-However, the “msn” font has undergone the most change—in the new version, it is bolder, making the text more prominent and easier to read.
+However, the “msn” font has undergone the most change in the new version; it is bolder, making the text more prominent and easier to read.
 This font looks stronger and more substantial compared to the previous version, where the text was thinner.
 This adds more confidence to the logo, which is important for a brand with a long-standing history.

 Font and Colors